The Importance of Access Control Systems in Healthcare Organizations

 An investigation revealed that a now-former employee of Huntington Hospital improperly accessed the records of 13,000 patients without permission.
 The ex-employee has been charged with a criminal HIPAA violation, and the hospital had to offer a year of complimentary identity theft protection services as a precaution.

-In many cases, security issues occur from internal sources, such as disgruntled employees or contractors who wish to use their access to systems for personal gain.
+In many cases, cybersecurity issues occur from internal sources, such as disgruntled employees or contractors who wish to use their access to systems for personal gain.
 If you don't want malicious parties getting their hands on your sensitive patient data, you'll need more than just a simple password system.

 One such measure is access control.